Border River

-Border River is a 1954 American Western film directed by George Sherman and starring Joel McCrea, Yvonne De Carlo and Pedro Armendáriz.
+Border River is a 1954 American western film directed by George Sherman and starring Joel McCrea, Yvonne De Carlo and Pedro Armendariz.

 Plot

 During the US Civil War, Clete Mattson arrives in Zona Libre, a small territory across the river from the United States.
 Ruled by ruthless General Calleja, it offers sanctuary to outlaws.
 Mattson wants to buy guns for the Confederacy, using gold stolen from the Union.